jlevy/lft/lft.md

 As Tim O’Reilly explains, human problems are complex and evolving because human desires are insatiable.
 And technology is the ever-evolving ways we find solutions to those problems.

-So even if many things are changing, we have one concept that doesn’t change.

 <div class="boxed-text">